nakkaya/emacs/readme.md

     invoke docker --with-host        # Run with host networking invoke docker --with-passwd 1234 # Set password for Web & SSH login

-Either will launch a web based interface that can be used on remote machines.
+See,

+    invoke docker --help

+For more options, Either of the following can be used to connect to a running image.

     # Connect using
     xpra attach tcp://127.0.0.1:9090 --window-close=disconnect